 Corticosteroid Therapy in Veterinary Medicine

-Elizabeth Rozanski, DVM, DACVIM (Small Animal), DACVECC, Tufts University
+Elizabeth Rozanski, DVM, DACVECC, DACVIM, Cummings School of Veterinary Medicine at Tufts University

 In modern veterinary medicine, glucocorticoids play a vital role in the management of an array of clinical conditions; however, they are associated with a variety of complications.